-Yaoling's research has been financially supported, over the years, by US NSF, Australian ARC, UK NERC, Chinese NSF, The Royal Society, The Leverhulme Trust, Chinese Geological Survey, Chinese Academy of Sciences, University of Queensland, Cardiff University, University of Houston, Lanzhou University, China University of Geosciences in Beijing and Durham University.
+Yaoling's research has been financially supported, over the years, by US NSF, Australian ARC, UK NERC, Chinese NSFC, The Royal Society, The Leverhulme Trust, China Geological Survey, Chinese Academy of Sciences, The University of Queensland, Cardiff University, University of Houston, Lanzhou University, China University of Geosciences in Beijing and Durham University.

 More on Yaoling’s interests, experiences, research, philosophy and publications at: http://www.dur.ac.uk/yaoling.niu/